An aesthetic tooth restoration method that helps to correct various defects and unevenness.

 Of many complex scientific studies the easiest to understand is bending resistance test (“walnut” test) and wear resistance test.

-Wear resistance is also measured in many ways, most often by simulating a number of chewing cycles in laboratory conditions.
-It should be emphasized that both modern filling materials and ceramic restorations (particularly) have good or even excellent mechanical properties and are constantly evolving.
+Wear is also measured in a number of ways, most commonly by simulating many chewing cycles under laboratory conditions.
+It should be stressed that both modern restorative materials and, in particular, ceramic restorations have good or even excellent mechanical properties and are constantly being improved.

 Even the best filling materials have bending resistance of only 100 – 150 MPa.
 Glass infiltration ceramics (porcelain) has bending resistance of 200 – 400 MPa, crystalline aluminum oxide ceramics – 500 MPa, zirconium oxide/yttrium ceramics (often referred to as “ceramic steel”) even surpasses many metals with bending resistance of over 1000 MPa.
 It is considered that chewing load (bending strength) approximately equals 400 – 450 MPa per human molar, 200 – 250 MPa per premolar and 100 – 150 MPa per frontal tooth.
 In case of parafunctions and/or traumatic bite, chewing load can double.
 This must be considered when selecting the restorations.